Murder of Marie Wilks: Evidence against Eddie Browning

 Police had become interested in Browning after several calls identifying him from the artist's impression, which bore a remarkable likeness to him.
 One of the 14 calls identifying Browning had come from Browning's own close friend and fellow night club bouncer Kenneth Latten, who said he matched the description and also reported that he became edgy and unstable as soon as the artist's impression came on TV while they were at a club together.
 On the day of the murder he left his house to drive to Scotland after a violent row with his wife, who, like Wilks, was seven months pregnant at the time.
 The row had begun after Browning insisted his wife make breakfast for him, which she did not want to do as she had just returned from work.
 For some hours he went out to several clubs and pubs and drank a considerable amount, and witnesses recounted him being in a foul and reckless mood.
 Browning then came home, only to soon storm out again after his wife became angered at him ignoring her and a violent argument ensued about his womanizing; he had indeed been cheating with a mistress at the time.
 His first wife would later tell the press that Browning was a violent and unfaithful man who cheated on her constantly, even on the day before their wedding, and also used to hit her when she complained, including when she was pregnant.
-It later materialised that Browning's second wife had herself been cheating behind her husband's back at the time of the murder; it is not known if Browning knew about this, but the man who the wife was having an affair with told the press that Browning "would kill us if he found out" since he was "a maniac and would gladly kill any man who went with his wife".
+It later materialised that Browning's second wife had herself been cheating behind her husband's back at the time of the murder; it is not known whether Browning knew about this, but the man with whom the wife was having an affair told the press that Browning "would kill us if he found out" since he was "a maniac and would gladly kill any man who went with his wife".
 It was said that Browning had on multiple occasions assaulted local men he thought had been having affairs with his wife.